sablokgaurav/code_quicklook/README.md

 [anaconda package repository](https://anaconda.org/anaconda/repo) \
 [structured text tools](https://github.com/dbohdan/structured-text-tools) \
 [awesome devdocs](https://devdocs.io/)

->> I am very avid reader and i read and extract what is needed and you can find some links here, which might be of use.
+>> I am very voracious reader and i read and extract what is relevant and you can find some links here.
 [read as much as you like](https://github.com/sablokgaurav/free-programming-books/blob/main/books/free-programming-books-langs.md#bootstrap)

 > communities that i follow and keep posting the code to: \